 - submission of an official Test of English as a Foreign Language (TOEFL) score report with a minimum score of approximately 100 (internet test).
 (Minimum of 22 on each individual section.)

 - submission of an official International English Language Testing System (IELTS) – Academic Module score report with a minimum score of 7.0.

 The TOEFL and IELTS must be received directly from the appropriate testing organization.
 Photocopied/faxed documents will not fulfill this requirement.

 Please submit a statement of purpose (1 page single-spaced) that addresses the questions below.
 The questions can be answered separately or in a combined essay.

 1. What motivates you to work at the intersection of data science and public policy?
 Please tell us about a personal/professional/academic experience that fueled your passion for data science and public policy and how this informs your commitment to pursue a career in this field.

-Interviews are not required but prospective students are encouraged to attend an information session, participate in an online chat or meet with a McCourt School Admissions (new window) staff member in person or over the phone.
+Interviews are not required but prospective students are encouraged to attend an information session, participate in an online chat or meet with a McCourt School Admissions staff member.

 The Master of Science in Data Science for Public Policy (MS-DSPP program) is a 39 credit degree program, divided into core (required) courses and elective courses.
 Students complete the full-time M.S. degree in two years.
 Students must earn at least a “B” average (3.0 GPA) in order to graduate.

-Visit the MS-DSPP Degree Requirements (new window) page on the McCourt School website for additional information.
+Visit the MS-DSPP Degree Requirements page on the McCourt School website for additional information.